Flexible working and the right to request

 You may be asked to sign to confirm the agreement to the new terms or written variation to acknowledge acceptance.

-If the new working arrangements do not meet your needs, or if your needs change due to a change in your childcare arrangements, there is not currently the possibility of making a further statutory request for 12 months from the date of your original request.
-You could make an informal request and seek to renegotiate your work pattern to better fit with your caring responsibilities.
+If the new working arrangements do not meet your needs, or if your needs change due to a change in your childcare arrangements, you can make a further statutory request within the 12 months period from the date of your original request.
+You could also make an informal request and seek to renegotiate your work pattern to better fit with your caring responsibilities.

 What to do if your employer refuses your request